cubiclesoft/jquery-tablecards/README.md

 Due to the way Responsive Table Cards works, the 'id' attribute may not be used in any part of the table's contents.
 Use 'class' and 'data-' instead.
 Doing so can be more semantic that way anyway.

+Attached events on elements are also lost during card creation.
+This is unavoidable.
+Listen for the 'tablecards:mode' event on the table to trigger the first time this plugin switches to card mode.

 Options
 -------